 Managed file transfer solutions are a type of software that use industry-standard network protocols and encryption methods to streamline the management of company data.
 The "managed” in MFT refers to how the solution can automate and transfer your data across your organization, network, systems, applications, trading partners, and cloud environments from a single, central interface.

-MFT file transfers reduce costs, improve the quality of your data transmissions, and help you meet stringent security compliance requirements for regulations like PCI DSS and HIPAA.
+MFT file transfers reduce costs, improve the quality of your data transmissions, and help you comply with stringent requirements like PCI DSS and HIPAA.
 MFT software also simplifies your system-to-system, user-to-system, and user-to-user file transfers—and keeps security at the forefront of everything it does.

 So we know what MFT is and why you should use an MFT solution, but we haven’t discussed how MFT works.
 How do managed file transfers exchange sensitive information?
 How do they benefit and secure your organization?